ARCHIVE

 Exploration has brought humans to our plant's greatest heights and deepest depths, pushing upon the boundaries between the known and unknown.
 It has taught us elusive lessons about our world and ourselves that we would have never learned otherwise.
 At the same time, exploration brings us face to face with dynamic and hard-to-resolve ethical questions about the impact of exploration on human and non-human communities.

-In conversations with those who have ventured into extreme landscape, the deep sea , the human mind, the world of art and other disciplines, we will examine exploration in the broadest sense.
-Ultimately, we hope to recast an approach to exploration that is rooted in inclusivity and reciprocity, while also preserving the magnificence and health of our planet and its people.
+In conversations with those who have ventured into extreme landscapes, the deep sea , the human mind, the world of art, and other disciplines, the Institute examined exploration in the broadest sense.
+It aimed to recast an approach to exploration that is rooted in inclusivity and reciprocity, while also preserving the magnificence and health of our planet and its people.

 2022 | Our One and Only Ocean